estenman/connect-four/README.md

 # connect-four

 The goal of the project was to build the Connect Four game.
+You can see the finished version [here](https://elegant-kirch-8346a9.netlify.com/).
+It is intended to be played on a laptop or larger screen.

 ## Built With